marshall-strong/wickham/TAYLOR-Model-8754-Ice-Cream-Machine.md

 ![Figure 36](files/Taylor8754/Taylor8754_Figure36.png)

-* With an empty pail beneath the door spout(s), raise the prime plug and press the PUMP key.
+* With an empty pail beneath the door spouts, raise the prime plug and press the PUMP key.

 ![Figure 37](files/Taylor8754/Taylor8754_Figure37.png)